• Skip to main content

 They all carry the claim of being “easy video editing software” or “simple video editors” when being described by their respective marketing departments but the truth is, they have become progressively more difficult to use.

-I have been asked on a number of forums and through this site to recommend some truly simple video editing programs or an easy video editor that anyone can use.
+I have been asked on a number of forums and through this site to recommend some truly simple video editing programs or an easy video editor online that anyone can use.

 Something that has all the basic features that a user would need without the shiny “bells and whistles” and complicated interface that comes with it.